yhaiovyi/c-wasm-loader/README.md

 If the file is greater than the limit (in bytes) the [`file-loader`](https://github.com/webpack-contrib/file-loader) is used by default and all query parameters are passed to it.

 The limit can be specified via loader options and defaults to no limit.

+### `optimizationLevel`

+Emcc strips out most of the debug information from optimized builds by default.
+Optimisation levels 0 and above remove LLVM debug information, and also disable runtime ASSERTIONS checks.
+From optimization level -02 the code is minified by the Closure Compiler and becomes virtually unreadable.

+### `debugLevel`

+Can be used to preserve debug information in the compiled output.
+By default, this option preserves white-space, function names and variable names.

+The flag can also be specified with one of five levels: 0-4.
+Each level builds on the last to provide progressively more debug information in the compiled output.

+If set to 4 provides the most debug information — it generates source maps that allow you to view and debug the C/C++ source code in your browser’s debugger on Firefox, Chrome or Safari!

 <h2 align="center">Usage</h2>